2025 Storm Events in Bakersfield

 - Gaps between tiles allowing heat penetration

-25% Rule: If your roof is over 15-20 years old with multiple problem areas, replacement is usually more cost-effective than ongoing repairs.
+25% Rule: If your roof is over 15-20 years old with multiple problem areas, replacement is usually more practical than ongoing repairs.
 If damage is localized and the roof is under 15 years, repair may suffice.
 Get a professional inspection to assess whether 30%+ of the roof shows damage.

 Bakersfield at a Glance